In December 2019, A Cloud Guru acquired our largest competitor, Linux Academy — along with a $2.7 million USD annual AWS bill.

 Prior to the acquisition, cloud spend was a proportionally small expense for ACG.
 After all, we’re the people who identified as the world’s first serverless startup and liked to show off pictures of our empty production EC2 console.
 At one point, our monthly office catering bill was actually higher than what we spent on AWS.
 So we hadn’t put a lot of effort into a systematic cloud cost control process.

-But when we combined two companies’ worth of cloud spend into one bill, cost optimization became a hot topic around here very quickly!
+But when we combined two companies’ worth of cloud spend into one bill, AWS cost optimization became a hot topic around here very quickly!

 Approaching a black-box cloud bill